apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ...
 ```

-We can see that Apalache is running and it finds no error.
-Not unexpected.
+We can see that Apalache runs without finding an error, as expected.

 If you are curious, replace `TRUE` with `FALSE` in either `Init` or `Next`,
-run Apalache again and observe what is happening.
+run Apalache again and observe what happens.

 It is usually a good idea to start with a spec like `BinSearch0.tla`, to ensure
 that the tools are working.